Fergarram/research-vault/External Resources/👨🏻‍🏫 "Introduction to Complexity" - Unit 2.md

 - A model is a simple representation of something in nature

 Ideas:
-- Related to [[👨🏻‍💻 On Publishing]]: Are there predictions that we humans can make that would be impossible or very difficult/power intense for math or algorithms?
+- Are there predictions that we humans can make that would be impossible or very difficult/power intense for math or algorithms?
 Does current AI fill this gap?
 This basically assumes that there is a way to compress the behavior of complex systems into a single model which could fit the observed behavior.
 But this would not mean that what's observed can fit in a model.
 What's observed could in fact be infinite or eternal and never able to be captured into a single compressed view.
 	- Pierre Simon Laplace quote: ![[Prediction could be possible (wrong) - Pierre Simon Laplace.png]]
 	- Henri Pincaré quote: ![[Prediction becomes impossible - Henri Pincaré.png]]